Cass Elliot: Commemoration

 The British play and film Beautiful Thing feature her recordings, and one character reflects on her memories of Elliot.
 Elliot was the subject of a 2004 stage production in Dublin, The Songs of Mama Cass, with Kristin Kapelli performing main vocals.

-She is portrayed by Rachel Redleaf in the 2019 film Once Upon a Time in Hollywood.
+Elliot was portrayed by Shannon Lee in the Bruce Lee Biopic Dragon: The Bruce Lee Story.
+She was portrayed by Rachel Redleaf in the 2019 film Once Upon a Time in Hollywood.